nountyna/prettyurl/README.md

    - request url :  {serverUrl}/urlInfo
    - Parameters in body(Post) : alias(optional), fullUrl
 * Unit test
-   - in the unit test we have api testing and service testing
+   - in the unit test we have apis testing and services testing